daveg1/enterprise-web-coursework/README.md

 ### Frontend

 The frontend is built using [Angular v15](https://angular.io/).
-[Tailwind CSS](https://tailwindcss.com/) is used for styling components.
+Components are styled using [Tailwind CSS](https://tailwindcss.com/).
 Pages include:

 - /
 - /login